Enable everyone in your organization to access their data in the cloud — no code required.

 You can connect to SAP Gateway using the embedded OAuth connectivity (without setting any additional authentication connection properties).
 When you connect, the OAuth endpoint opens in your browser.
 Log in and grant permissions to complete the OAuth process.
 See the OAuth section in the online Help documentation for more information on other OAuth authentication flows.

-Design a Report
+Design a Report in SAP Crystal Reports

-- Click File -> New -> Standard Report.
+1. File -> New -> Standard Report.
+Create a standard report.

-Configure the data source by selecting the tables and fields needed in the report.
-This example uses the ProductID and Quantity columns from the SalesOrderLineItems table.
+3. Configure the data source by selecting the tables needed in the report and clicking NEXT.
+Add the table.

 Create a Chart

-- In the Standard Report Creation Wizard, select the Bar Chart option and select the column you grouped by, ProductID in this example, in the On Change Of menu.
+1. In the Standard Report Creation Wizard, select the Bar Chart option and select the column you grouped by in the "On change of" menu.

-- In the Show Summary menu, select the summary you created.
+2. In the Show Summary menu, select the summary you created.

-- Select filters and a template, as needed, to finish the wizard.
+3. Select filters and a template, as needed, to finish the wizard.
+Select a chart type.

 Working with Remote Data

-To ensure that you see updates to volatile data, click File and clear the "Save Data with Report" option.
+To ensure that you see updates to data, click File and clear the "Save Data with Report" option.
 As you interact with the report, for example, drilling down to hidden details, Crystal Reports executes SQL queries to retrieve the data needed to display the report.
 To reload data you have already retrieved, refresh or rerun the report.

-- Click File -> Report Options and select the Perform Grouping On Server option.
+1. Click File -> Report Options and select the "Perform Grouping On Server" option.
+Perform Grouping On Server option.

-- Click Report -> Section Expert and select the Details section of your report.
-Select the Hide (Drill-Down OK) option.
+2. Click Report -> Section Expert and select the Details section of your report.
+Select the "Hide (Drill-Down OK)" option.
+Hide (Drill-Down OK) option.

 When you preview your report with the hidden details, Crystal Reports executes a GROUP BY query.
 When you double-click a column in the chart to drill down to details, Crystal Reports executes a SELECT WHERE query that decreases load times by retrieving only the data needed.